 10. Ojai, California

-A little over an hour from Los Angeles, this Californian Shangri-La has all the essentials: palm tree-dotted landscapes, Spanish Revival architecture, and a laid-back local culture.
-Golfers and spa lovers will want to head to Ojai Valley Inn and Spa, but there’s also plenty to explore beyond the tranquil, 220-acre hotel grounds.
+A little over an hour from Los Angeles, this Californian oasis has all the essentials: palm tree-dotted landscapes, Spanish Revival architecture, and a laid-back local culture.
+Golfers and spa lovers will want to head to Ojai Valley Inn and Spa, but there’s plenty to explore beyond the tranquil, 220-acre hotel grounds.

 Near town, take a free tour and tasting of Ojai Olive Oil or take in the lush views at Meditation Mount, the town’s 32-acre public meditation center.
 Set aside a day to explore the wildlife and the adventure-packed Channel Islands (think dolphin-spotting via ocean kayak), accessible from the Island Packers boats operating out of nearby Ventura.